nk12U/6-Layer-Neural-Network/README.md

 In this course students need to complete 6 Layer Neural Network, which is able to classify MNIST dataset.

+I just confirmed that this code was working on WSL2 and MinGW-w64, so this code may not work in Mac.

 ## Training Part
 for implementating 3Layer